Summer Research Scholarship

 Summer Research Internships

-Students may apply for summer internships, paid at an hourly rate over 10 weeks totaling up to $5,200, to pursue guided research in Science Technology Engineering and Mathematics (STEM) or STEM education.
+Students may apply for summer internships, paid at an hourly rate over 9 weeks totaling up to $6570 for undergraduate researchers and $8100 for a graduate researcher, to pursue guided research in Science Technology Engineering and Mathematics (STEM) or STEM education.
 Mentor faculty will receive an award of $750 to cover incidental expenses.
-Up to 6 internships will be awarded for summer 2023.
-Learn more about the 2022 awardees and their research projects.
-Availability of these awards is subject to funding from the Washington Space Grant Consortium, a grantee of the National Aeronautics and Space Administration (NASA).
+Up to six internships will be awarded for summer 2024, including a maximum of 1 graduate researcher.
+Note: Awards are pending funding from the UW NASA Consortium.
+Once awarded, funds will only be guaranteed for research ending by August 31, 2024.

 Eligibility